Eaglehawk Neck Hall

 WEEKLY ACTIVITIES AT THE HALL

-Learn and Play Bridge at the Neck: Learners and other bridge fans play every Friday 1.00pm – 3.30pm at the Eaglehawk Neck Community Hall.
+Learn and Play Bridge at the Neck: Learners and other bridge fans play every Friday 1.00pm – 3.30pm in the warmer months at the Eaglehawk Neck Community Hall.
 Come along and join the fun.
 Contact Helen 6250 3172 for more information.

 - Yoga Sunday mornings with Ben 9.00 – 10.30am $15 per session